UKHO/docs/quality-assurance/browser-automation.md

 ## Which tool should I use

-Here is a list of **sample** questions / statements and responses to work through (alongside the tool capabilities) with a **Test Lead to decide which tool is right for the job**.

-### I just want to do pure UI testing

-> Use Cypress and stub or mock external dependencies as required.
+For most purposes [**Playwright**](https://playwright.dev/) is the tool we recommend.

+That said, here are some questions to think about when choosing a tool.

+### The application has multiple tabs / windows / domains

+> Use Playwright.

+### The application is a Single Page Application or a Multi Page Application in the same domain

+> Use Playwright.
+Cypress will work in this scenario but Playwright is a better tool.

 ### I want to do E2E / Integration testing but our application uses MSAL Azure B2C authentication

 > Use Playwright.
 As this authentication requires interactive login, Cypress cannot deal with this use case.

-### The application is a Single Page Application or a Multi Page Application in the same domain

-> Use Cypress.
-There is a package to deal with NTLM(Windows) authentication and recipes for general SSO.

-### The application has multiple tabs / windows / domains

-> Use Playwright.
+### I just want to quickly get going with pure UI testing

+> Use Cypress or Playwright and stub or mock external dependencies as required.
+The Cypress development experience is very friendly for quickly putting together simple tests.

 ### I need to test against non-chromium based browser versions (e.g. Edge and IE)

 > If yes, consider if this needs to be automated.
-If it does then
-> Selenium, if not refer back to the previous questions.
+If it does then use Selenium, if not refer back to the previous questions.

 ## Tool Capabilities